World Cup 2018 Predictions: Updated Final Picks Before Saturday's Knockout Play

 Saturday Preview

-Portugal and Uruguay have enjoyed very different roads to the round of 16 and are opposites in a number of sectors, making for an enticing contest when the two meet in Sochi on Saturday.
+Portugal and Uruguay have enjoyed different roads to the round of 16 and are opposites in a number of ways, making for an enticing contest when the two meet in Sochi on Saturday.

-Fernando Santos' men have kept only one clean sheet while Uruguay have kept a glossy three—they're the only team to do so.
-And while La Celeste very much rely on the sum of their parts, the Selecao are leaning heavily on Cristiano Ronaldo thus far, via Fox Soccer (U.S. only):
+Fernando Santos' men have kept only one clean sheet, while Uruguay have kept three—they're the only team to do so.
+And while La Celeste rely on the sum of their parts, the Selecao are leaning heavily on Cristiano Ronaldo thus far, via Fox Soccer (U.S. only):

 FOX Soccer @FOXSoccer